The Sultztonian Institute

 AP Course Demands:

 It should be understood at the outset that the expectations of this class are consistent with those of any Advanced Placement course.
 Students should expect a workload similar to what they have if they were to complete this course at the college level.
 This includes extensive reading, active involvement in class discussions, taking notes, and doing research.
 Topics discussed will be at college level and may include topics that make students uncomfortable or challenge their current beliefs. iPrep Academy is a Global Magnet School and global themes will be infused into the curriculum throughout the entire school year.
 The four specific student outcomes that we are pursuing are as follows: An Appreciation for Diversity; Cultural Understanding; Global Knowledge, and Global Engagement.
+All major assignments will be posted on the calendar on my website; so, check regularly.

 The “New and Improved” AP Psychology Course